mstumpf585/PIPL/README.md

 ```

 To publish to the broker the application is dependent on MQTT Paho libraries which can be found
-[here](https://eclipse.org/paho/clients/c/) along with a easy to follow tutorial on how to build it.
+[here](https://eclipse.org/paho/clients/c/) along with an easy to follow tutorial on how to build it.

 ### Building
 Once you have Paho up and running you should be able to build the PIPL application after cloning this repo on to the BeagleBone run the following

 ```
 cd PIPL/quadCount